By Chey Jedd

 The Ventures also demonstrated to the Scouts how to fold their clothes for an inspection.
 At the same time, they also showed how to waterproof their clothes and rucksacks.
 With Ubin’s erratic weather during camps, it is crucial for the Scouts to waterproof their rucksacks and clothes properly unless they want to have a miserable experience.

 After learning all the knowledge on rucksack packing and inspection, the Scouts got to put what they have learnt into practice.
 They were made to practise folding their clothes until they could accomplish it in around a minute per set.
 Afterwards, the Scouts got the chance to try and waterproof their clothes.

 The Scouts were then tasked to prepare a close inspection based on the example prepared by the Ventures beforehand.

 At first, they were unable to finish within the stipulated time as they were not very familiar with the inspection layout yet and the timing given was short.
 However, after familiarising themselves with the layout while coordinating to help one another, they were able to achieve excellent inspection layouts expected of a Catholic High Scout.

 After each inspection, the Scouts had to pack their equipment back into their rucksacks in under 2 minutes.
 Furthermore, the Ventures emphasised packing the rucksacks based on the proper method the Scouts were taught despite the time limit.

 Without a doubt, the Scouts had put in their best efforts and had managed to achieve excellent results during practice, showing that they would settle for nothing but perfection.
-Although the chances of camping are slim this year, the knowledge learned today is still invaluable as it can still be applied to the Scouts’ daily life.
-Catholic High Scout Troop does not want scouts to only train skills useful for CCA, but also skills that can be applied practically and widely in their daily lives so that they would continue to benefit after graduation.
+Although the chances of camping are slim this year, the knowledge learnt today is still invaluable as it can still be applied to the Scouts’ daily life.
+Catholic High Scout Group does not want Scouts to only train skills useful for CCA, but also skills that can be applied practically and widely in their daily lives so that they would continue to benefit after graduation.